 The False Idols of Parsimony

-While I applaud the general good will of these writers, personal finance bloggers who only focus on frugality miss the bigger part of the picture – they assume that some good is going to come to their readers because of it.
-However it isn’t in their best interests for people to truly become converts to a frugal lifestyle, as this would mean less eyes on their website and ultimately less money in their pockets.
+While I applaud their good will, personal finance bloggers who only focus on frugality miss the bigger picture.
+They assume that some good is going to come to their readers because of it.
+However it isn’t always in their best interests for people to truly become converts to a frugal lifestyle, as this would mean less eyes on their website and ultimately less money in their pockets.

 These experts ignore by far the biggest factor : your income.
 This is what sets you free – your ability to produce.
 There is a certain element of freedom you gain from moving to a cheaper broadband provider, but an increase in income eclipses this.
 More to the point it moves you away from a position of worrying about your costs of living.